HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

   )
 }}

-The results show that the majority of 3XX responses are small: the 90th percentile is 420B, i.e. 90% of 3XX responses are 420 bytes or smaller.
-The 95th percentile is 6.5kB, the 99th is 36kB and the 99.9th is over 100kB!
+The results show that the majority of 3XX responses are small: the 90th percentile is 420 bytes, i.e. 90% of 3XX responses are 420 bytes or smaller.
+The 95th percentile is 6.5 kB, the 99th is 36 kB and the 99.9th is over 100 kB!
 Whilst redirects may seem innocuous, 100kB is an unreasonable amount of bytes over the wire for a response that simply leads to another response.

+{# TODO Authors/Analysts - is it weird to use kB (1000) instead of KB (1024)? #}

 ## Early-loaders

 Scripts that load late in the page will have an impact on total page load duration and page weight but might have no impact on the user experience.
 Scripts that load early in the page, however, will potentially cannibalize bandwidth for critical first-party resources and are more likely to interfere with the page load.
 This can have a detrimental impact on performance metrics and user experience.

 The chart below shows the percentage of requests that load early, by device type and third-party category.
 The three stand-out categories are CDN, Hosting and Tag Managers: all of which tend to deliver JavaScript that is requested in the head of a document.
-Advertising resources are least likely to load early in the page, this is due to advertisement network requests generally being asynchronous scripts run after page load.
+Advertising resources are least likely to load early in the page, due to advertisement network requests generally being asynchronous scripts run after page load.

 {{ figure_markup(
   image="requests-before-dom-by-category.png",